NI election is a last resort, says Iain Duncan Smith

 'Protocol is elephant in the room'

-Mr Duncan Smith told BBC News NI that there was no appetite for an election in Northern Ireland.
+Sir Iain Duncan Smith told BBC News NI that there was no appetite for an election in Northern Ireland.

 "It's the last resort, frankly, and I don't think people want it," he said on Thursday.